bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 If those users not present or responding then we have to change the priority of the process by the by the command renice renice -n 10 PID
 41. How to troubleshoot if the memory utilization is full ?
+Ans:- 1.
+First check which process and who execute that process id consuming more memory by the command #top 2.Try to kill or disable or stop the unnecessary services 3.If all these are not possible then we have to increase the memory